fsvreddit/modmail-userinfo/README.md

 For earlier versions, please see the [full changelog](https://github.com/fsvreddit/modmail-userinfo/blob/main/changelog.md).

+### v1.7.1

+* Mitigate against duplicate actions if the Developer Platform is having issues

 ### v1.7.0

 * Add subreddit-specific karma to output.
 This is disabled by default but can be turned on if you wish.